 This lovely black and gold bench is just one of the cozy pieces of furniture from HomePop in my shed!
 The soft sherpa accent chairs that compose the seating area in the she-shed are also from HomePop!

 There are three entrances to the shed because each one leads to something different and has a different purpose.
 The front has two large doors that swing open to drive a tractor in.
 French doors were added to the back to open to the deck, and the side door leads into the greenhouse.

 The original door that leads to the greenhouse swung open into the greenhouse, using precious space.
 Thanks to Delaney Hardware’s classic 1000 Series sliding barn door hardware, an old door turned into a barn door.
 A little moulding, a little paint, and this “new” old door even adds style to this otherwise plain wall.

 I didn’t have a chance to patch the hole in the door and add door hardware, but that will come later.

 Never Sacrificing Storage For Style

 I am a firm believer in practical living, and stellar organization.
 The shed severely lacked that before, and it progressively got worse.
 It’s important to know exactly what will be stored in a space, and create storage that works for you!

 I built custom storage closets on either side of the potting table and open shelves.
-Open shelves are for storing fancier pots (which I hope to find at thrift stores over time), and closed closets for the ‘not so picturesque’ items.
+Open shelves are for storing fancier pots, and the closed closets for the not so picturesque items.

-The lawn mower and a couple items will go in a little add-on storage unit behind the shed, but that’s a project I’ll share another time.
+The lawn mower and a couple items will go in a little add-on storage unit behind the shed.
+That’s a project I’ll take on in the future.
 But other than that, the garden tools are exactly where they should be…right here in the potting shed.